EDUCBA

 • Everywhere we use SQL

-All the biggest companies like Uber, Netflix, Airbnb, etc. in technology use SQL.
-Those companies that have in-built high-performance database systems like Amazon, Google, Facebook, etc. also use SQL to do analysis.
+All the biggest technology companies like Uber, Netflix, Airbnb, etc., use SQL.
+Companies with in-built high-performance database systems, like Amazon, Google, Facebook, etc., also use SQL to do analysis.
 SQL is found everywhere though it is old.
-SQL is used in everything or a derivative of SQL is used in everything.
+SQL is used in everything, or a derivative of SQL is used in everything.

 • SQL is not a dying language